 5. Low Interest Rate

 HELOCs are not for everyone and every situation.
-Below are some things to think about before you get your HELOC:
+Below are some things to think about before you get your home equity line of credit:

 Most consumers get an adjustable rate HELOC because the introductory rate for the draw period is lower.
 But if we enter a period where interest rates rise, you could end up with your rate going higher than you thought.
 Also, after the draw period ends on the HELOC loan, usually after five or ten years, your interest rate will go up.
 You are only paying interest during the draw period; after that, you are paying principle and interest.

 Unlike a credit card, you do have to pay closing costs on your new loan.
 You should expect you will have to pay 1-2% of the loan amount at the very least.
-It still may be worth doing the HELOC, if you have a good reason to borrow the money, but remember that you will have that upfront cost to deal with.
+It still may be worth doing the HELOC loan, if you have a good reason to borrow the money, but remember that you will have that upfront cost to deal with.
+We continue to hear about no cost HELOC loans, but clearly not every borrower is eligible for the no closing cost programs.

 Debt Consolidation Risk